Retrieval-Augmented Test Generation: How Far Are We?: Methodology

 \section{Methodology}

-This section details the methodology of our study, i.e., the research questions, the data collection, the retrieval augmented test generation framework, baseline LLMs, and the evaluation metrics.
+This section details the methodology of our study, i.e., the research questions, the data collection, the retrieval-augmented test generation framework, baseline LLMs, and the evaluation metrics.
 Figure \ref{fig:overall_fig} depicts the overall flow of our study.